umrbdlziz/Job-Search-App/README.md

 - develop visually appealing UI/UX designs
 - fetch data from an external API and integrate it
 - implement search & pagination functionality
-- create custom API data fetching hooks
+- a custom API data fetching hooks
-- write clean, organized, and maintainable code with proper architecture
+- a clean, organized, and maintainable code with proper architecture
 - follow the best practices for React Native development